What is overtime?

 The Fair Work Ombudsman defines overtime as any extra time worked by an employee.
 This means any work completed:

 Overtime can be paid or unpaid.
-However, it is usually compensated in line with the employee’s industry award or registered agreement – a document between employer and employee that stipulates the specific employment conditions.
+However, there is usually provision for compensation in the employee’s contract, industry award or registered agreement.

 Overtime stats

-According to a 2019 study by the Australia Institute, respondents across all employment types, both part- and full-time, reported working an average of 4.6 hours of unpaid time each week.
+According to a 2025 survey by the Australia Institute, respondents across all employment types, both part- and full-time, reported working an average of 3.6 hours of unpaid time each week.

-The same survey found that the aggregate value of all these extra hours amounted to around 2.4 billion hours of unpaid overtime in 2019, worth a total of $81.5 billion!
+The same survey found that the aggregate value of all these extra hours amounted to a total of $95.78 billion, based on the median wage!
 These figures make clear just how important the issue of overtime is.

 When can overtime be a good thing?